hex-plex/KiloBot-MultiAgent-RL/gym-KiloBot/README.md

 observation, reward, done, info = env.step(actions)
 output = info['critic_input']
 ```
-- observation is a vector of histograms for each modules for the graph task and is vector of distances for each modules from the target for the localization task.<br/>
+- observation is a vector of histograms for each modules for the graph task and is vector of distances for each modules from the target for the localization task. **output array of shape:- (n,k)**<br/>
-- info contains a item with key 'critic_input' which contains the image that critic wants, so that headless training is possible.
+- info contains a item with key *'critic_input'* which contains the image that critic wants, so that headless training is possible.
 - reward is based on the objective choosen refer the paper for that
 - done its a continuing task so taking a break and reseting periodically is the best thing to do to sample as many states as posiible.